Ha-coding-user/TFFormer_C3D/README.md

 ## Model Zoo

 We provide the pretrained weights on SemanticKITTI and KITTI360 datasets, reproduced with the released codebase.
 The pretrained checkpoint efficientnet-seg-depth can be download from [here](https://github.com/pkqbajng/CGFormer/releases/download/v1.0/efficientnet-seg-depth.pth).
-All the checkpoints for our method and training log for two datasets can be found [here](https://github.com/pkqbajng/CGFormer/releases/tag/v1.0).